bartoalheiros/AreasDeRiscoRecife/README.md

 # AreasDeRiscoRecife
 This project consists of an api in Springboot, with front end in Vue.js, where it is possible to make queries of the so-called civil defense alerts, using open data from the state of Pernambuco (Brazil), available on the open data portal of the city of Recife.
 Due to the short evaluation period, it was only possible to implement the search for calls on the front end.
-Missing implement update and deletion of the same, which are available on the backend.
-Although incompatible, it was possible to have contact with Springboot and see how it connects to the frontend, using axios.
-In addition, there is still no 'deploy' of the project.
-Step that I intend to do in the future.
+Missing implement update and deletion of the same, which are available on the backend, using axios.js.

 Este projeto consiste em uma API em Springboot, com front end em Vue.js, onde é possível fazer consultas aos chamados alertas de defesa civil, utilizando dados abertos do estado de Pernambuco (Brasil), disponíveis no site de dados abertos portal da cidade do Recife.
-Devido ao curto período de avaliação, só foi possível implementar a busca de chamadas no front end.
-Falta atualização do implemento e exclusão do mesmo, que ficam disponíveis no backend.
-Apesar de incompatível, foi possível ter contato com o Springboot e ver como ele se conecta ao frontend, usando axios.
-Além disso, ainda não há 'implantação' do projeto.
-Passo que pretendo fazer futuramente.
+Devido ao curto período de avaliação, só foi possível implementar a busca de chamadas no front end, usando axios.js.